RarelyCharlie/rarelycharlie.github.io/_draft/thoughts.md

 Soon after 7 Cups began, something went wrong between the tech side and the community side, causing poor tech support for the community to become embedded as a 7 Cups tradition.

 A better way to manage the tech would be to outsource it, or at least to use open source components.
 Forums and web chat are commonplace and cheap.
+Some tech support would still be needed, and the people who do that work should be day-to-day users of the systems they are supporting so that they can respond to what's required.